top of page

 As a theatre musician, he has been seen in the Broadway pits for the shows “A Funny Thing Happened On The Way To The Forum” starring Nathan Lane, “Victor/Victoria” starring Julie Andrews, “The King and I” starring Lou Diamond Phillips, “Big: The Musical” a musical adaptation of the 1988 Tom Hanks film, and numerous national tours.
 He is the creator of “Concert with Words”, a concert experience that blends instrumental music and spoken word.

 Montelione is proud to be a Larson Brasswerks Artist.
 His formal education began at the Manhattan School of Music, and concluded at the University of Southern California.
-Previous trumpet teachers have included: Carl Sakofsky, Robert Sullivan, William Vacchiano, Dennis Edelbrock and Boyde Hood.
+Previous teachers have included: Carl Sakofsky, Robert Sullivan, William Vacchiano, Dennis Edelbrock and Boyde Hood.
 Previous jazz teachers have included: Earl Carter, Dave Arnay, Jim Carroll and every album he ever heard.